Skip to main content

 MES 380 Seminar: Authoritarianism in the Middle East (4 Credits)

 This upper-level seminar focuses on the durability of authoritarian regimes in the Middle East and North Africa.
 The course examines the emergence of authoritarian regimes in the Arab world; their consolidation into full-fledged systems of rule; patterns and variation in authoritarian governance among Arab states; the political economy of authoritarianism; state-society relations under authoritarian rule; and authoritarian responses to democratization, economic globalization and pressures for political reform.
 Prior course work on the history, politics, sociology, anthropology of the modern Middle East is useful.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable